synapticloop/panl/DEV-PROCESS.md

 ### b.
 Run all tests

 This includes both the unit tests `./gradlew test` and the integration tests `./gradlew testIntegration`

+The integration tests are the best tests to run as they will ensure that specific facets will be able to be removed and added, inverted etc.

 ### c.
 Run the site spider integration tests